Tools

 What are competitor monitoring tools?

-Competitor monitoring tools are software platforms that help businesses track rivals' website traffic, SEO keywords, ads, email campaigns, social media, pricing, and messaging strategies.
+Competitor monitoring tools are software platforms that track rivals' website traffic, SEO keywords, ads, email campaigns, social media, pricing, and messaging.
+The right stack turns reactive guesswork into a structured intelligence system that surfaces competitor moves automatically.

 What is the best free competitor monitoring tool?